Skip to content

 How Veln would have caught it

-Tier 1 — Cooling gate: The malicious version was published and immediately available.
-It had zero prior community observations when the first automated install attempted to download it.
-Veln's cooling gate requires a minimum publication age (default: 2 hours) and a minimum number of community observations (default: 10) before auto-approving a version.
-At T+0 to T+12, this version had neither.
-Every install attempt during this window would have received a hold verdict, with a message explaining the cooling period and a link to review the package manually.
+Cooling gate.
+The malicious version was published and immediately available.
+It had zero observations when the first automated install attempted to download it.
+Veln's cooling gate refuses any version younger than the configured threshold (default: 2 hours).
+At T+0 to T+12, this version was within the window.
+Every install attempt during it would have received a hold verdict, with a message explaining the cooling period and a link to review the package manually.

 This alone would have blocked all 11 observed malicious installations.

-Tier 3 — Veln Lens (obfuscation detection): Even if the cooling gate had been bypassed (e.g., by a developer manually approving the package), Veln Lens would have flagged new os.environ.get() calls for credential-adjacent variable names, a new outbound HTTP call at module import time, and AST diff anomalies versus the previous version.
+Static source analysis.
+Even if the cooling gate had been bypassed (e.g., by a developer manually approving the package), Veln's source signals would have flagged new os.environ.get() calls for credential-adjacent variable names alongside a new outbound HTTP call at module-import time — the exact pattern the install-script and source signals are calibrated to catch.

 Veln would have blocked this attack automatically at T+0, before any credentials were exfiltrated.